alphagov/accessible-autocomplete/README.md

 })
 ```

-## Why another typeahead?
+## Why another autocomplete?

-`accessible-typeahead` was built after studying many existing solutions and prototyping patches to fix user experience or accessibility issues.
+`accessible-autocomplete` was built after studying many existing solutions and prototyping patches to fix user experience or accessibility issues.
 It draws heavy inspiration from the following (and a lot of others):

 - [ljwatson/design-patterns](http://ljwatson.github.io/design-patterns/autocomplete/index.html): great accessible experience
-- [corejavascript/corejs-typeahead](https://github.com/corejavascript/typeahead.js): flexible typeahead/suggestion engine architecture
+- [corejavascript/corejs-typeahead](https://github.com/corejavascript/typeahead.js): flexible autocomplete/suggestion engine architecture
 - [JamieAppleseed/selectToAutocomplete](https://github.com/JamieAppleseed/selectToAutocomplete): ease of use

 ## Developing locally

 Check out the [CONTRIBUTING](CONTRIBUTING.md) guide for instructions.

-If you want to help and want to get more familiar with the codebase, try starting with the ["good for beginners"](https://github.com/alphagov/accessible-typeahead/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+for+beginners%22) issues.
+If you want to help and want to get more familiar with the codebase, try starting with the ["good for beginners"](https://github.com/alphagov/accessible-autocomplete/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+for+beginners%22) issues.

 ## License